Ernest Faber Fookes: [Heath 1890–1892]

 He returned to New Zealand, becoming a medical practitioner at 41 Courtney Street, New Plymouth.2 On , he married Evelyn McLeod Farrington, who had been born in 1872 in Fyrabad, Oude, India, in St Mary’s Church, New Plymouth but she died on , nine days after giving birth to twins, one of whom died at birth, the other being Evelyn Grace Farrington (1903–1977).

 On , he married Winifred Laura Capel (?1876–1927), daughter of Captain Sydney Augustus Berkeley Capel, at St Mary’s Church, New Plymouth and they had four children, Sydney (1906–1983), Kenneth (1907–1984), Harold (1909–1972) and Ernestine Emily (1912–2006).
-He died in New Plymouth on and is buried at Te Henui Cemetery.
+All three sons became rugby players in New Zealand.

 1 Wanganui Chronicle XXIX(12287)

-2 Calderdale Companion
+2 Calderdale Companion.

 Updated .